tilleul/apple2/2liners/the art of 2-liners/SCRN_PLOT_your_sound_routine.md

 ?"&G$F-0@HP}JPu":     REM +16+1 chars = 24 chars
 POKE 1025,7: POKE1027,6: POKE1029,48: POKE1031,136: POKE1037,96     : REM +58 chars = 82 chars
 ```
 This is still 82 characters, not counting the ``HOME`` instruction.
-This instruction is needed for the code to work but usually there nonetheless in most 2-liners.
+This instruction is needed for the code to work but is usually there nonetheless in most 2-liners.

 If we have a 80-column card we can also use the following code:
 ```